MMS0407/Project-Group-6/readme.md

 Integration tests were developed to ensure that different parts of the application work together seamlessly.

 ### Coverage Reporting

+> :warning: **Important**: Run the testes before trying to load the coverage report!

 To view the test coverage report, run: